aztechsk/usb-std/README.md

 # usb-std

-The **usb-std** C library provides the infrastructure for processing standard requests from the USB host.
+The **usb-std** C library provides the infrastructure for processing standard requests from a USB host.

-### Library features
+### Library Features

 - Standardized API (for the AZTech framework).